April 2, 2020 Is Melasma Curable And What Are Your Best Treatment Options?

 Whether you are treating melasma without medication, with over-the-counter options, or with prescription-strength medication creams, there’s one important thing to keep in mind: melasma can be slow to respond to treatment, but that doesn’t mean it won’t go away.

+Prescription creams are generally considered the gold standard for Melasma treatment.
+Yet everyone has unique skin so consulting a dermatologist is the best first step.
 As your melasma responds to treatment, your plan will change too.
 Your personal dermatologist will regularly check in with your progress and revise your prescription as needed to ensure your prescription is always just right.

 - Balkrishnan R, Kelly AP, McMichael A, Torok H. Improved quality of life with effective treatment of facial melasma: The PIGMENT trial.
 J Drugs Dermatol 2004;3: 377–81. https://www.ncbi.nlm.nih.gov/pubmed/15303781